HONR 370 Seminar spring 2019:

 - Class participation and reading responses (15 percent)

 - Media Disability History Essay (25 percent)

-- Disability Blog analysis oral presentation (20 percent)
+- Disability Blog analysis group presentation/individual paper (20 percent)

 - Media Analysis Paper on entertainment media representation (40 percent)